 Purchases of goods

-In this section we would include all the purchases of goods consumed in the current year, specifically, something that everyone uses is the office material.
-If your activity is manufacturing, you should include the raw materials you need, and if you do trade, here you would include the goods for resale.
+If your activity is manufacturing, you should include the raw materials you need.
+If you do trade, here you would include the goods for resale.

 Fixed assets (amortizations)

-Fixed assets are a set of assets included in the book of investment assets, which are not intended for sale and which you will use in your activity beyond an economic year.
+Fixed assets are a set of assets you include in the book of investment assets.
+You hadn’t purchased them for sale and you will use them in your activity beyond a financial year.
 The most common examples are a computer (tangible assets) or a web page (intangible assets).

-Since these goods are going to be used for more than a year, it makes sense for them to be included as expenses little by little, and for that, there are tables with percentages of amortization.
-With an example, you will get it clearer.
-Imagine that you acquire a computer whose tax base amounts to € 1,000, since the percentage of amortization of this type of goods is 33% if you had purchased it on January 1 the amortization expense in that year would be € 330.
+Imagine that you acquire a computer which tax base amounts to € 1,000 since the percentage of amortization of this type of goods is 33%.
+If you had purchased it on January 1, the amortization expense in that year would be € 330.

 Contributions to Social Security or Professional Mutuality (Mutua)

-Both the payments you pay to Social Security for having registered as self-employed, as well as the fees you pay to your professional Mutuality (lawyers, doctors, engineers, architects, etc.), in case you use Mutuality as an alternative scheme to the RETA, are deductible expenses.
+You can deduct Social Security payments, as well as the fees you pay to your professional Mutuality (lawyers, doctors, engineers, architects).
+In case you use Mutuality, it is an alternative scheme to the RETA.

 Leases (premises or personal property)

-The most common are expenses for renting premises for the exercise of activity, but also rents of movable property, such as renting a photocopier, are also considered deductible.
+The most common are expenses for renting premises for the exercise of activity.
+Rents of movable property, such as renting a photocopier, are also considered deductible.

 This section would include fuel, necessary repairs, maintenance costs (ITV), insurance and municipal taxes (IVTM).
-But it is very important that you know that all these expenses are only fully deductible in Personal Income Tax for the self-employed who dedicate themselves to:
+But it is vital that you know that all these expenses are only fully deductible in Personal Income Tax for the self-employed who dedicate themselves to:

-For the rest of the self-employed, the regulations do not allow deducing anything from the taxable base of these expenses, although it does allow a 50% VAT deduction provided that the self-employed can show that the vehicle has partially designated their activity.
+For the rest of the self-employed, the regulations do not allow deducing anything from the taxable base of these expenses.
+However, it does allow a 50% VAT deduction provided that the self-employed can show that the vehicle has partially designated their activity.

 Fees of independent professionals

-This includes the costs of the financial adviser, lawyers, economists, registrars, notaries, for all the services rendered to you related to the exercise of your activity.
+That includes the costs of the financial adviser, lawyers, economists, registrars, and notaries, for all the services rendered to you related to the exercise of your activity.

-Supplies (if you have a location designated to your activity)
+Supplies (if you have a location designated for your activity)

-If you use a place to develop your activity, all the expenses of supplies related to the premises will be 100% deductible if the receipts are in your name.
+Suppose you use a place to develop your activity.
+All the expenses of supplies related to the premises will be 100% deductible if the receipts are in your name.

 Supplies (if you use a room in your home for your activity)

-In the cases in which the self-employed person partially designates his / her habitual residence to the development of economic activity.
-In that case, you can deduct the expenses of supplies of said dwelling, such as water, gas, electricity, telephony and Internet, will be considered a deductible expense in the resulting percentage of apply 30 percent to the existing ratio between the square meters of the house intended for the activity with respect to its total area, unless a higher or lower percentage is proved.
+Suppose you designate your habitual residence to the development of economic activity.
+In that case, you can deduct the expenses of supplies of said dwelling, such as water, gas, electricity, telephony and Internet, in the resulting percentage of apply 30 percent to the existing ratio between the square meters of the space for the activity concerning the total area of the house.

-After many years of uncertainty about what and how much can be deducted by a self-employed person working at home, we now know what can be deducted, although the result of the amount to be deducted after applying the percentages is really small.
+After many years of uncertainty about what and how much can be deducted by a self-employed person working at home, we now know what we can deduct.
+However, the result of the amount to be deducted after applying the percentages is minimal.
 You can check it with an example:

-A software developer who works from home, has enabled a room of 18 m2 for the exercise of his activity, having his house an area of 90 m2.
+A software developer who works from home has enabled a room of 18 m2 for his activity, having his house an area of 90 m2.
 Therefore, the percentage of the surface that it allocates to its activity is 20%.
-What operation will you have to perform to know what can be deducted from a telephone and Internet bill that amounts to € 145.00?
+What operation will you have to perform to know what to deduct from a telephone and Internet bill that amounts to € 145.00?

 € 145,00 x 20% (percentage of m2) = € 29,00 x 30% (percentage established by the regulation) = € 8,70

-IMPORTANT NOTE: these deductibility rules can only be used to deduct a proportion of the taxable base of the expense, that is, you will not be able to deduct any amount from the VAT of the invoice.
+IMPORTANT NOTE: you can only use these deductibility rules to deduct a proportion of the taxable base of the expense.
+That is, you will not be able to deduct any amount from the VAT of the invoice.

-If you are the owner of the home in which you develop your activity, you will also pay community of owners, housing insurance and IBI.
-Well, in this case, you can deduce the percentage that represents the proportion between the square meters of the house intended for the activity with respect to its total area.
+Suppose you are the owner of the home in which you develop your activity.
+In that case, you will also pay the community of owners, housing insurance and IBI.
+In this case, you can deduct the percentage of the proportion between the square meters of the house intended for the activity with respect to its total area.

 Financial expenses (financing of loans)

-If you have used some kind of financing for the development of your project, the loan interests and commissions charged to you by the financial institution are also considered deductible.
+Suppose you have used some financing to develop your project.
+In that case, the loan interests and commissions charged to you by the financial institution are also considered deductible.

-On the other hand, it is possible that for the development of your activity you need or require a civil liability insurance policy, in this case, this insurance would also be deductible.
+On the other hand, you may need or require a civil liability insurance policy to develop your activity.
+In this case, this insurance would also be deductible.

 Living expenses of the self-employed worker

-This has been another controversial expense for deductibility by the self-employed until in 2018 the rule clarified what type of expense and amounts could be considered as deductible.
+That has been another controversial expense for deductibility by the self-employed until 2018.
+The rule clarified what type of expense and amounts could be considered deductible.

-The requirements that these expenses must meet to be considered deductible are:
+The requirements that these expenses must meet to be deductible are:

 – WITHOUT OVERNIGHT: € 26.67 / day (Spain); € 48.08 / day (abroad)